DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-In the above example, we've initialized the view that returns dhtmlxCalendar.
+In the above example, we've initialized the view that returns DHTMLX Calendar.

 Let's consider the code in detail:

 - the **init()** method returns the configured DHTMLX Calendar;
 - the **ready()** method will be called after the View is rendered in a DOM tree.
 You can implement your own logic and don't be afraid that the component has not been rendered yet;
-- the **destroy()** method will be called after deleting the View from the DOM tree.
-At this moment, Optimus destroys the DHTMLX components.
-You can also describe your own logic here if needed.
+- the **destroy()** method will be called after the View is deleted from the DOM tree.
+At this moment, Optimus destroys as the DHTMLX components as events related to the View.
+You can also describe your own logic here, if needed.

-### Initialization of the dhtmlxWindow component
+### Initialization of the DHTMLX Window component

-Creating a dhtmlxWindow-based View is similar to creating a View based on the other dhtmlxSuite components.
-There is only difference in rendering of the View.
+Creating a view based on DHTMLX Window is similar to creating a View based on the other components of Suite.
+The only difference is rendering of the View.

-Let's modify our above sample.
-We'll create a dhtmlxWindow-based View and render it in the TopLayout view.
+Let's create the view based on DHTMLX Window and then render it in the TopLayout view.

+The initialization of the DHTMLX Window component is the same as initialization of the other components:

 ~~~js
 import { View } from "dhx-optimus";